Rock Radio Scrapbook

 By the time of this aircheck in August of 1968, Boxer is in his final days on Cuff Cuff as rival 1470 CFOX is now the teen buzz for English language Top 40 music in Montreal.
 Dave would soon be joining, for a short period of time, the equally-troubled 980 CKGM, a station he appeared on in the early '60s prior to his heyday on CFCF and an address two years away from its major renaissance as a hit music monster.

-Boxer would later work in radio sales for Standard Broadcasting in Montreal, returning to the airwaves on 95.9 CJFM's Solid Gold Sunday Show in the late-70s to mid-'80s before finally moving on to other business ventures in Vancouver.
-He's still out on the west coast, now semi or fully-retired.
+Boxer would return to CKGM for a time in the late '60s.
+He then worked in radio sales for Standard Broadcasting in Montreal, returning to the airwaves on 95.9 CJFM's Solid Gold Sunday Show in the late-'70s to mid-'80s before finally moving on to other business ventures in Vancouver.
+He died July 5, 2024, at the age of 89.

 Enjoy Dave Boxer on CFCF here.